CoLearn-Dev/colink-server-dev/README.md

 - [Example Configuration](https://github.com/CoLearn-Dev/colink-integration-test-dev/blob/main/example-rabbitmq/rabbitmq.conf)

 ## Start CoLink server
 CoLink server requires a message queue (RabbitMQ or Redis Stream) as its building block.
-When starting the CoLink server, we can specify MQ's URI and management API here (the default MQ is a built-in Redis). **Note: Redis mode does not support TLS for now.
-Please use RabbitMQ in production environments.**
+When starting the CoLink server, we can specify MQ's URI and management API here (the default MQ is a built-in Redis). **Note: The built-in Redis does not enable TLS.
+Please DO NOT use it in production environments.**

 Use the following command to start the CoLink server
 ```